Lakshikuga/Lakshikuga/README.md

 - 👋 Hi, I’m @Lakshikuga
-- 👀 I’m interested in JAVA, DART, Python, JS, NodeJS
+- 👀 I’m interested in JAVA, DART, Python, JS, NodeJS, UI Dev and writing tech articles on JAVA
-- 🌱 I’m currently learning DART, NodeJS, Typescript
+- 🌱 I’m currently learning NodeJS and Typescript
-- 💞️ I’m looking to collaborate on JAVA, DART and NodeJS
+- 💞️ I’m looking to collaborate on JAVA, DART and NodeJS Projects
 - 📫 How to reach me on Linkedin - https://www.linkedin.com/in/lakshini-kuganandamurthy-597314173/

 <!---